roi-itlab/web/README.md

 Run `npm run e2e` or `npm run e2e-chrome` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Docker
-Run once `docker-compose up install` or `docker-compose run install`.
+Run once `docker-compose up install` (or `docker-compose run install`).
 On Windows you may need to add `-d` option and run `docker-compose logs install` to see the output.

 Run `docker-compose up test` for unit tests.

-Run `docker-compose up -d e2e stubby selenium` and `docker-compose up -d test-e2e` for E2E tests.
+Run `docker-compose up -d e2e stubby selenium` and `docker-compose up test-e2e` for E2E tests.

 ## Further help